cesar2535/CastMediaPlayerStreamingDRM/README.md

 This Google Cast sample app demonstrates how to play streaming media on Chromecast.
 It uses Cast Receiver SDK and Media Player Library.
 It highlights the following features.

 * Streaming: MPEG-DASH, Smooth Streaming, and HLS
+* DRM: PlayReady and Widevine
 * Enable live streaming
 * Captions: external and in-stream
 * Adaptive Bitrate Streaming
 * DRM license server URL
+* Support for customData of license server
 * CORS and cross domain policy

 It uses a Chrome sender but can work with Android or iOS senders as well.
 It also provides debugging features with live code snippets to illustrate interactions between sender and receiver.